 Invasive procedures include surgery but it’s rarely conducted as bloat can repeat numerous times through life.
 While the bloat can be fixed with the medication, the prognoses are difficult to determine.

 Vets can fix the situation once it happens but there’s no guarantee that the bloat will not return once again.
 Luckily, only 20% of guinea pigs suffer from this condition.

 Some foods can produce excessive gas in your guinea pig’s belly.
 However, these foods are still safe for your guinea pig but need to be given in a reduced amount.
 Here are the foods that cause bloat and gas in guinea pigs:

 - Collard Greens

 - Bok Choy

-It’s strange to see cabbage and broccoli on this list since many guinea pig owners feed their pigs with some of these.
-But, broccoli and cabbage can sometimes be very hard to digest, despite their generous amount of fiber.
-Still, be sure to give your guinea pig some of these from time to time, but never give them a full stack.
+It’s strange to see cabbage and broccoli on this list since many guinea pig owners feed their pigs with some of these foods.
+But, broccoli and cabbage can sometimes be very hard to digest despite their generous amount of fiber.
+Still, be sure to give your guinea pig some of these from time to time, but never give them a huge serving size.